Argument over fireworks leads to shooting death of Texas man

-DALLAS — Authorities in North Texas say an argument over fireworks lead to the fatal shooting of an 80-year-old man over the weekend.
+DALLAS — Authorities in North Texas say an argument over fireworks led to the fatal shooting of an 80-year-old man over the weekend.

 Wise County Sheriff Lane Akin tells The Dallas Morning News Edward Cordero was shot Saturday evening in Lake Bridgeport after complaining to his neighbors about the fireworks they were setting off.
 The sheriff alleges Cordero retrieved a gun from his house and fired the first shot at his neighbors.